howiehu/ddd-architecture-samples/README.md

 I don't write the test for the specific implementation of repositories, and the instead is inject the repository implementation to domain services, and write the ***integration tests*** for the services.

 Because when we used the domain models and domain services to replace POJO, it makes creating input data for repositories in the tests are very difficult.
-The more important is only focus on the implementation of repositories is meaningless; they must work correctly in the business context (domain services).
+The more important is only focus on the implementation of repositories is make little sense; they must work correctly in the business context (domain services).

 ### Domain Service Test